-As I have written about many times, I am a big Dr. Suess fan.
+As I have written about many times, I am a big Dr. Seuss fan.
 I had the stories read to me many time as a child and that has shaped much of who I am today.
 Many close to me would say I am very loyal.
 I can thank Horton, my favorite elephant, for that.
 Others know that I care very much about all living creatures and deeply appreciate all that nature has to offers us.
 I can thank the Lorax for that.
-I can go on and on but then I would be rewriting a Dr. Suess book and I’m sure you aren’t reading this article for that.
-I collect original Suess art and recently found a treasure of Dr. Suess artifacts; the kind of place that could trigger emotional buying.
-There were pictures of all my favorites, a Statue of Yurtle the Turtle, a Green Eggs and Ham plaque and more.
-They even had a statue of the Lorax; one of my favorites that I hope to add to my collection at some point.
+I can go on and on but then I would be rewriting a Dr. Seuss book and I’m sure you aren’t reading this article for that.
+I collect original Seuss art and recently found a treasure of Dr. Seuss artifacts; the kind of place that could trigger emotional buying.
+There were pictures of all my favorites, even a statue of the Lorax; one of my favorites that I hope to add to my collection at some point.

 The gentleman in the store saw how excited I was when I saw the Lorax and recognized the opportunity to steer me into an emotional buying decision.
-He also knew I was not a local and likely had a credit card in my pocket.
 As soon as he introduced himself, I knew right away he was Canadian by his accent.
 Quickly the conversation went to hockey as he was wearing a shirt from Toronto.
 He played hockey like I did so we had much to talk about.
-We connected quickly with having hockey and Suess in common.
+We connected quickly with having hockey and Seuss in common.
 He then proceeded to tell me that the Lorax was $8,900 and that they were only selling a few of them.
-Next, he told me that as soon as I bought him, I could easily sell him for $10,000 because of the demand for the collectible.
+Next, he used a tactic that had been used on me before, he told me that as soon as I bought him I could easily sell him for $10,000 because of the demand for the collectible.
+He wanted to make me feel like I was not only getting a great deal on a piece I really wanted, but that I was making an investment in the process.
+Talk about playing to my emotions!

 OTA Supply / Demand Grid – 4/26/17: Nikkei Futures